Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/quick-start.rst

     **From a template**

-    To generate smart contracts from the templates, the ``cargo-generate`` crate is required.
+    To generate smart contracts from the templates, the ``cargo-generate`` library is required.
 To install ``cargo-generate`` run the following command:

     .. code-block:: console